Spain Employer of Record

 Hiring in Spain

-Spanish labor law has strong worker protections, which require great attention to detail.
-Collective bargaining agreements, known as the convenio colectivo, regulate labor standards by job type like, legal salary range, working hours and vacation days, and they have a big impact on the terms and conditions of employees at work.
+In Spain, employment is regulated primarily by the Statute of Workers, which provides for strong worker protections and requires great attention to detail for employers.
+Collective bargaining agreements, known as the convenio colectivo, regulate labor standards by job type like legal salary range, working hours and vacation days, and they have a big impact on the terms and conditions of employees at work.

 Since employment in Spain is highly regulated, compliant employment contracts are an essential business need.
 As your employer of record and PEO in Spain, we can ensure that every contract, for every worker, meets all requirements.
 We can also provide you with guidance about cultural norms and hiring best practices and keep you up-to-date with employment regulations as they change.